aurelien-boch/LibFd/readme.md

 ### Some examples

-Trigger function when stdin is ready for reading:
+Triggering a function when stdin is ready for reading:
 ```c++
 #include "lib/libFd/include/FdMonitor.hpp"